-Executive Summary 1 What problem will this proposal solve?
-2 Why should you support this proposal?
-3 Which populations are impacted by this proposal?
-16 How does this proposal impact the OPTN Strategic Plan?
-16 How will the OPTN implement this proposal?
-17 How will members implement this proposal?
-18 How will members be evaluated for compliance with this proposal?
-19 How will the sponsoring Committee evaluate whether this proposal was successful post implementation?
-19 Policy or Bylaws Language 21
+Executive Summary 1

+What problem will this proposal solve?
+2

+Why should you support this proposal?
+3

+How was this proposal developed?
+4

+How well does this proposal address the problem statement?
+10

+Which populations are impacted by this proposal?
+19

+How does this proposal impact the OPTN Strategic Plan?
+19

+How will the OPTN implement this proposal?
+20

+How will members implement this proposal?
+20

+Transplant Hospitals 20

+Will this proposal require members to submit additional data?
+21

+How will members be evaluated for compliance with this proposal?
+21

+How will the sponsoring Committee evaluate whether this proposal was successful

+post implementation?
+22

+Policy or Bylaws Language 23